 Falling Asleep at the Wheel – Driving while fatigued is incredibly dangerous and can result in catastrophic personal injuries.
 This is because driving while fatigued can delay reaction time and cause a driver to lose focus.
 If a driver falls asleep at the wheel, it can turn a vehicle into an unguided missile and send it over the centerline of traffic causing a deadly head on collision.

 Speeding – This is dangerous because it increases stopping distance, increases force upon impact, increases the risk of losing control (and crossing the center line), and decreases reaction time.
 Speeding is also completely preventable and unnecessary on our already congested roadways.

 Failing to Stop – Running a red light, stop sign, or failing to yield can result in catastrophic personal injuries in a head on collision.
 These are basic traffic rules that even children know to stop at a red light or stop sign.
 Yet, far too many adults are impatient and do not follow the law.
 This places the rest of us all at risk for serious injury.

 Were You Injured in a Head On Collision?
 Ask Our Queens Car Accident Lawyers for Help

 Head on collisions causing catastrophic personal injuries can usually be avoided.
 Proper and safe driving can save a life when it comes to avoiding head on collisions.
-If a reckless, careless, or negligent motorist caused a New York car accident, ask our Queens car accident lawyers at Cohen & Cohen Law Group, P.C. how we can help you today by protecting your rights to compensation.
+If a reckless, careless, or negligent motorist caused a New York car accident, ask our Queens car accident lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. how we can help you today by protecting your rights to compensation.
 We offer FREE consultations and case evaluations and only get paid once you get paid.
 Call today by dialing 800-247-8164 for your free case evaluation or use our convenient and easy-to-use contact us box available here.